dk-flylab/furigoma/README.md

 If there are many Hohei(Pawn), the higher ranked player moves his pieces first(Sente(Black)), and if there are many Tokin(Promoted Pawn) pieces, the higher ranked player moves his pieces later(Gote(White)).[(Furikoma in the 79th Meijin(Shogi master) match)](https://www.youtube.com/watch?v=LsHWH7vo8r8#t=17m10s)

-This project counts the types of pieces in furikoma to determine the first or second moves of the higher-ranked players.
+In this project, we determine turn the higher-ranked player the by counting the types of pieces

 # AI model and Training of Deep Learning
 ・Model : [YOLOv5s](https://github.com/ultralytics/yolov5#pretrained-checkpoints)